About EGTI

 Click here to walk through a virtual tour of EGTI.

-Erskine Green Training Institute (EGTI), founded by The Arc of Indiana Foundation, is the first of its kind postsecondary vocational training program in the country.
+Erskine Green Training Institute (EGTI), founded by The Arc of Indiana, is the first of its kind postsecondary vocational training program in the country.
 Opened in 2016, EGTI provides training in hospitality, food service, healthcare, and inventory distribution.

 In addition to hands-on job training, the curriculum addresses critical soft skills like appropriate workplace etiquette, teamwork, taking direction, and effective communication skills.